harlanhaskins/Personal-Site/_posts/2014-03-02-laying-out-ios-uis-in-code.markdown

 ## Interface Builder is ***slow***
 Everyone who's dealt with Interface Builder understands this one.
-Just opening a xib takes at least 5 seconds and completely halts Xcode until it's loaded.
+Just opening a `xib` takes at least 5 seconds and completely halts Xcode until it's loaded.

 I'd estimate I've spent an hour of my life waiting for Interface Builder to load.

-Even worse is when you accidentally click on a xib when you mean to click a class.
+Even worse is when you accidentally click on a `xib` when you mean to click a class.
-Loading the class takes a quarter of a second, but now you must stop what you're doing and wait for Xcode to load that xib before you can click the class.
+Loading the class takes a quarter of a second, but now you must stop what you're doing and wait for Xcode to load that `xib` before you can click the class.

-It's even worse with storyboards, because that means it has to load the xibs for **an entire application's View Controller hierarchy.**
+It's even worse with storyboards, because that means it has to load the `xib`s for **an entire application's View Controller hierarchy.**

 ## Programmatically laying out UIs is not difficult.